 Automatic Call Distribution (ACD): Call centers and large teams need robust queueing, monitoring and reporting.
 We’ve got you covered no matter what your current needs and growth plans entail with Cloud5’s ACD options: Hosted ACD for in-house call centers under 50 seats, seats on our Hosted Enterprise ACD for large call centers and a complete outsourced option with VoiceAgent – agents and technology in North America-based centers that specialize in hospitality.

-Central Reservations System (CRS): A central reservation system, often referred to as the CRS, “Rez” or “Central Rez” system, is a system that stores and distributes information for a hotel, resort, or other lodging facility.
+Central Reservations System (CRS): A central reservation system, often referred to as the CRS, “Rez” or “Central Rez” system, is a system that stores and distributes information for a hotel, resort, or other lodging facilities.
 It’s also a tool to reach the global distribution systems (GDS) for hotel room inventory.
-The CRS assists hotels with managing their online marketing and sales, allowing them to upload rates and availabilities to be seen by sales channels that are using the CRS, such as Call Centers and OTAs (online travel agency).
+The CRS assists hotels with managing their online marketing and sales, allowing them to upload rates and availabilities to be seen by sales channels that are using the CRS, such as Call Centers and OTAs (online travel agencies).
 Cloud5’s VoiceAgent has expertise with all of the major CRS systems, and books millions of dollars of revenue per day on behalf of our clients.

 Customer Service Record (CSR): A CSR is a record of all of your telephone records and how they appear in the telephone company’s database.
 CSR is the most commonly used term for the internal record of your account but can also be called a “2733″ or “PBX/Key/Multiline” record.
 Some LECS use the term “Service Record” or “Billing Services Record” while others have no record at all.
 These would include the Mom and Pop telephone companies and CLECS but they can type them manually with the information you request.
 Cloud5 will help you obtain your CSR(s) – yes you may have multiple ones – and get your telecommunications web untangled.